top of page

 Care for people + our planet

-How many times have you received a branded t-shirt for a sporting, volunteer
+How often have you received a branded t-shirt at a sporting or trade show?

-We are an ethical Canadian garment manufacturer using 100% premium cotton, natural and
+What sets us apart?
+We are an ethical Canadian manufacturer using fabrics like natural cotton, bamboo and TENCEL.

 The Hard Truth